epfl-dcsl/fold/report/report.typ

 == ELF

 Before diving into Fold's inner working, let's first take a quick look at what an executable file looks like.
-ELF (executable and linkable format)@elf is the format used for all executable files in a Linux environments.
+ELF -- _Executable and Linkable Format_ -- @elf is the format used for all executable files in a Linux environments.
 It is divided into four main parts: ELF header, program header table (PHT), content and section header table (SHT).
 The content itself is composed of segments and section, each having some extra metadata in, respectively, the program header table and the section header table.
 As depicted in #ref(<fig-elf-sctructure>), it is important to note that segments and sections are two different "views" of the same content; a segment can overlap with a section and vice versa, but a segment cannot overlap with other segments.
 Segment carry information on the mapping of the ELF content in the virtual space and its protection, where section carry information on what the content is and how to interpret it (code, string table, `plt`...).

 #figure(
   diagram(